smartinrub/ejb-javaee8/README.md

 ## Getting Started

-Both, EJBs and client, can be deployed in a web server like Glassfish or WildFly.
+Both, EJBs and client, can be deployed in a web server like Glassfish, Payara or WildFly.

-### Deployment on Glassfish
+### Deployment on Payara

 1. Install Payara (MacOS):